By Subject, A-G

 • Extra rehearsals further develop and fine-tune performance skills becoming a self selective process whereby peer exemplars and the work of recognised professionals are used to raise aspirations and the belief in students as to what can be achieved in a practical sense;

-• Enrichment opportunities such as the selective, year two, Prospect Theatre Company, provide additional experiences that aim to continue the practical developments of the course and help stretch the understanding of the way theatre can be created, shaped and delivered;
+• Enrichment opportunities such as the selective, year one, Prospect Theatre Company, provide additional experiences that aim to continue the practical developments of the course and help stretch the understanding of the way theatre can be created, shaped and delivered.

 • Opportunity to engage in TFN Business Game, Business simulation event;